Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Experimental Evaluation

 \subsection{Experimental Setup}

 Figure \ref{fig_1} illustrates both the experimental arrangement and the signal flow diagram.
 The two-finger soft gripper is used to conduct the experiments with a single syringe pump.
 The soft actuators are fabricated by molds as illustrated in Fig.~\ref{fig_2} (b).
-The motions of the soft fingers are driven by the syringe pump~\cite{yang2023pump}, which is actuated by a stepper motor.
+The motions of the soft fingers are driven by the syringe pump as Fig.~\ref{fig_1}~\cite{yang2023pump}, which is actuated by a stepper motor.
+A DM320T digital stepper driver (StepperOnline, New York, NY) is utilized to trigger the stepper motor.
 An air pressure sensor (Walfront, Lewes, DE) with a sensing range of 0 to 80~$psi$ is utilized to detect the air pressure for open-loop control.
 Additionally, each soft finger contains a flex sensor (Walfront, Lewes, DE) inside to monitor its bending angle, facilitating feedback control.
-The flex sensor is a resistive type sensor and has a sensing range of 100 $deg$ and sensing error is approximately 2 deg (root-mean-square error).
+The flex sensor is a resistive type sensor and has a sensing range of 100 $deg$ and a sensing error of approximately 2 $deg$ (root-mean-square error).
 Both sensors are synchronized with Arduino MEGA 2560 (SparkFun Electronics, Niwot, CO), which is based on the Microchip ATmega 2560.
-The controller algorithms are programmed in MATLAB/Simulink which is communicated with the Arduino MEGA 2560 to process feedback signals and generate control commands for the mechatronic system.
+The controller algorithms are programmed in MATLAB\textregistered/Simulink which is communicated with the Arduino MEGA 2560 to process feedback signals and generate control commands for the mechatronic system.
 The model and controller are discretized in the analytical software with a sampling time of 100 $ms$.
-The "Real System" block in Fig.~\ref{fig_6} is replaced by the real soft gripper.
+The \enquote{Real System} block in Fig.~\ref{fig_6} is replaced by the real soft gripper.